impratikpati-web/Vendors_Sales_and_Pofitability_Analysis/README.md

 ## Business Problems
 Organizations often purchase products from multiple vendors but lack a centralized view of vendor performance.
 Without meaningful analytics, it becomes difficult to answer questions such as:

+- Which vendors generate the highest revenue and profit?
+- Which vendors contribute the most to total purchases?
+- Are there vendors with high purchase costs but low sales?
+- Which products have poor inventory turnover?
+- How efficiently is inventory being converted into sales?

+This project addresses these challenges by integrating purchasing, sales, pricing, and freight data into a unified analytical model.